Tutorial

 Molecular dynamics & mutations

-By clicking the button in order to fill the whole ‘Molecular dynamics & mutations’ form with a sample input data.
+By clicking the button one can fill the whole ‘Molecular dynamics & mutations’ form with a sample input data.

-In the field number 1 labeled ‘γ Secretase Mode’ the user selects how large fragment of the γ-secretase complex should be included in the simulations (appropriate protein fragment is highlighted when clicked)
+In the field number 1 labeled ‘γ Secretase Mode’, the user selects how large fragment of the γ-secretase complex should be included in the simulations (the appropriate protein fragment is highlighted when clicked)

 - All – the whole γ-secretase complex: Nicastrin (chain A), residues 34-700; Presenilin-1 (chain B), residues 73-298, 374-467; Aph1-A (chain C), residues 2-244; PEN-2 (chain D), residues 2-101 are included in the simulation